himmAllRight/himmAllRight-source/content/post/jenkins-parallel-stashing.md

 don't know how to immediately solve your problem, they can highlight problem areas that you might be able to find a solution in.

 That is exactly how this solution surfaced.
-My buddy [Elyezer](https://elyezer.com) pointed out that the stashes were likely being over-written *because* they had the same stash name.
-Even though I *knew* that, having him re-emphasize it helped me zone my in and work out the idea of dynamically making different stashes and merging them for the rest of the pipeline.
+My friend [Elyezer](https://elyezer.com) pointed out that the stashes were likely being over-written *because* they had the same stash name.
+Even though I *knew* that, having him re-emphasize it helped me zone in and work out the idea of dynamically making different stashes and merging them for the rest of the pipeline.